 To help mitigate further risk, you can use a password manager to help you organize all of your passwords and to help you create unique passwords for every account.
 It may also help to use a credit card instead of a debit card since most credit cards offer payment protection.

 Unfortunately, since Venmo immediately sends money to the receiver, it’s unable to recover funds after they’ve been sent.
 The only way to get your money back is if the receiver agrees to refund the money, which is unlikely to happen in a scam.

 It is important to look for suspicious activity when using Venmo to keep your information and money safe.
 There are several signs to look for when using Venmo and other websites to avoid being scammed.
-Even if something doesn't include these signs, but it seems suspicious, be careful with the amount of information you provide.
+Even if something doesn't include these signs, but seems suspicious, be careful with the amount of information you provide.

 Here are some common signs that it may be a scam:

 - Generic greeting: If you receive an email that only has a generic greeting instead of greeting you by name or your Venmo account name, it may be a scam.

 - Grammatical errors: Look for typos, odd formatting, and grammatical errors as signs of a scam.